stuartellis/stuartellis-site-hugo/content/articles/neovim-setup.md

 Once you have installed Neovim, create a file called _~/.config/nvim/init.vim_.
 This is your configuration file for Neovim.

+This command creates a _init.vim_ file with the _set number_ option specified:

     echo 'set number' >> ~/.config/nvim/init.vim

+# Setting the Leader Key

+Many packages use the _leader_ key.
+You must specify which key that you want to use as the leader key, because this is not set by default.

 # Packages

-Neovim and Vim 8 include support for plugins.
-Previous versions of Vim required you to install a third-party plugin manager.
+Neovim and Vim 8 include support for plugins, which means that you do not need to use a third-party plugin manager.

 To add plugins to current versions, first create a directory for plugins: